Js0nnn/i-PACT-Android-App/README.md

 - Special thanks to the organizing committee of i-PACT2023 for their support and collaboration.

 ## Note
-- The app for now has only static data, therefore in future the app will be converted to fully dynamic for upcoming conferences
+- The app currently contains static data; future versions will feature fully dynamic content for upcoming conferences.
-- You can download the current app here: <https://play.google.com/store/apps/details?id=com.ipact.ipact_23&pcampaignid=web_share>
+- You can download the current app from [Google Play Store](https://play.google.com/store/apps/details?id=com.ipact.ipact_23&pcampaignid=web_share).

 ---

-Feel free to customize the README file with additional details, such as build instructions, usage guidelines, and acknowledgments.
+Let me know if you need any more adjustments or if there's anything else I can assist you with!